a18e/cf-tcp-test-app/README.md

 # go-tcp-test
-Test app for Cloud Foundry app livecycle & health check debugging.
+Test app for Cloud Foundry app lifecycle & health check debugging.

 ## What it does